 - A global platform for reporting vulnerabilities affecting the cloud security

 - Development of tools for handling vulnerabilities.

-Redefine Logging mechanism in cloud
+Redefine the Logging Mechanism in Cloud

 Modify Communication Channels

-The data administrator evaluates the organizational needs and all the constraints enforced depend upon the internal factors.
-Such data center will be considered secure against any kind of external attacks.
+The data administrator evaluates the organizational needs and all the constraints enforced depend upon internal factors.
+Such a data center will be considered secure against any kind of external attacks.
 As soon as the data is migrated to a cloud whole equation changes and the channels which were foolproof within premises posed the biggest threat to the migrated data.
 The attackers could get access to the unencrypted channels and plain-text data transfers which still are not modified.

 Virtualization with Non-uniform Encryption Keys

 This is again the biggest flaw while migrating data in the cloud in a virtualized environment.
-If the data administrator has applied one encryption technique to the virtualization system, it becomes vulnerability since same encryption technique propagates to the virtual mirrors of the system.
+If the data administrator has applied one encryption technique to the virtualization system, it becomes vulnerable since the same encryption technique propagates to the virtual mirrors of the system.
 It is the most threatening situation since a single compromise in the cloud will give numerous paths to an attacker on the data.
 To overcome this problem the most preferred solution is that when the migration is being done, different virtual mirrors must have different encryption keys.
-If one mirror is compromised, rest of the mirrors still remain secure.
+If one mirror is compromised, the rest of the mirrors still remain secure.

 A cloud environment is totally different from a local data center.
 What works well there will not work in a cloud.
-While migrating data to a cloud it is highly essential to reassess the existing security policies, rules, communication channels, encryption and keys and security implementation mechanisms with the perspective of cloud characteristics mentioned at the beginning.
+While migrating data to a cloud it is highly essential to reassess the existing security policies, rules, communication channels, encryption and keys, and security implementation mechanisms with the perspective of cloud characteristics mentioned at the beginning.
 Fine-tuning these with respect to the cloud is one thing that cannot be ignored at any cost.